 Installation context: The submitted project may be designed according to a specific site (in situ) or be adaptable to several potential locations.
 The work can occupy a specific location or be fragmented in several places.
 It is not mandatory to propose a specific site, but it is recommended to define the type of context being considered (park, sidewalk, roof, facade, public square, basin, etc.).

-Location: The planned location must be within the predefined perimeter in the Petit-Champlain, Place-Royale, and Vieux-Port areas or in the Saint-Roch district (Click here to view on Google Maps).
+Location: The planned location must be within the predefined perimeter in the Petit-Champlain, Place-Royale, and Vieux-Port areas or in the Saint-Roch district (Click here for for Google Maps Link).

 - It should be noted that the sites used in previous editions of PASSAGES INSOLITES may be considered.
 It is possible to contact the EXMURO team to validate sites before project submission.